When applying for funding, carefully read the call text and the funding terms and conditions.

 The same person may act as a WP leader in no more than one application per programme.

-Directors of the Academy of Finland’s Centres of Excellence may apply for SRC funding, but not as consortium PIs.
+Directors of the Research Council of Finland’s Centres of Excellence may apply for SRC funding, but not as consortium PIs.

 What is the role of the subproject in the SRC consortium model?

 A subproject is often the same as a research team and it consists of the staff working at the same site of research.
 An organisation (e.g. a university) may include several sites of research (e.g. departments) and thus also several subprojects.
-From the Academy of Finland’s perspective, ‘subproject’ is an administrative term, since each subproject gets its own funding decision from the Academy.
+From the Research Council's perspective, ‘subproject’ is an administrative term, since each subproject gets its own funding decision from the Research Council.
 The question whether two research teams from different departments of a single university are regarded as separate subprojects depends on the financial administration, that is, on whether they have the same overhead coefficients.